 The Guardians and management agencies understand the challenge and cost of eliminating a marine pest from Fiordland.
 The presence of marine pests in most ports around New Zealand means pests are only one boat ride away from this valuable marine area.
-To minimise the risk of vessels transporting pests into Fiordland, the Guardians, together with Environment Southland, the Ministry for Primary Industries, and the Department of Conservation developed the Fiordland Marine Pathway Management Plan.
+To minimise the risk of vessels transporting pests into Fiordland, Environment Southland, together with the Guardians, the Ministry for Primary Industries, and the Department of Conservation developed the Fiordland Marine Pathway Management Plan.